 Kings Bournemouth's restoration

 For most of the year, Kings Bournemouth has been covered in scaffolding, so that the roof of the school could be fixed.
 This has meant throughout the summer; the school was undergoing a major makeover.
-This month however, the scaffolding has finally been taken down and the school has been restored into its new beauty.
+This month however, the scaffolding has finally been taken down and the school has been restored to its original beauty.

 One member of staff who was probably the most excited for the scaffolding to come down was our principal Andrew Roper.
 We are very fortunate to have a principal that cares immensely about not only the students, but also the building itself.